The Mount Vernon Ladies' Association

 Mount Vernon is owned and maintained in trust for the people of the United States by the Mount Vernon Ladies' Association of the Union, a private, non-profit organization (501c3) founded in 1853 by Ann Pamela Cunningham.
-At the forefront of the field, the Association is the oldest national historic preservation organization in the country, and it has always been in the forefront of the restoration field.
+At the forefront of the field, the Association is the oldest national historic preservation organization in the country.
 It is directed by a Board of Regents, comprised solely of women, who represent nearly 30 states.
 Also, a Board of Advisors of prominent citizens from across the country convenes twice a year to provide additional input on Mount Vernon's governance.
 The estate, gift shops, and dining facilities are operated by over 500 paid employees and over 400 volunteers.